bhuvnesh/Uplift-Project/README.md

 # Uplift-Project

+    ## Devour The Best
+    Have a better suggestion please add here -->

 ### This repo is for all working under html team - 0
 Aim is to build a user friendly single page website for sorting dishes based on area, ths project is under Girlscript foundation's Uplift Project.
 Mentored by :